 Epiphyllum anguliger grows best in temperatures between 65F and 80F.
 Higher temperatures can result in heat stress, while lower temperatures may cause the leaves and stems to die off.
 It will manage in temperatures as low as 50F in winter but will need protection if it dips any lower.

 Unlike most cactuses found in dry, arid deserts, the Fishbone Cactus loves high humidity.
-Mist the foliage a few times a day or place the plant near a humidifier to increase humidity.
+I mist the foliage a few times a day or place the plant near a humidifier to increase humidity during very cold and dry spells.

 How to Care for Fishbone Cactus at Home

 Most cactuses prefer completely dry soil most of the time, with a good watering every now and then.
 That is certainly not the case for this cactus.
-Found in humid and moist forest environments, Fishbone Cactuses need frequent watering.
+Found in humid and moist forest environments, Fishbone Cactuses need frequent watering, in my experience.

 However, that doesn’t mean they constantly enjoy moist soil.
 These epiphytes are prone to root rot when left to sit in water.
 You’ll need to strike a balance between moisture and dry soil.
 Watering when the top few inches of soil have dried out completely and keep humidity high to make up for any missed moisture in the soil.